LeTHaLOp17/TaskWith/README.md

 - Create a Notion page and copy all the contents from here
 - Create a fresh GitHub repo giving it a relevant name
 - Use **React/Next.js** for this task (using Next.js will be a PLUS)
-- Configure app for **TypeScript** support as writing the code with TypeScript will be a PLUS
+- Configure the app for **TypeScript** support as writing the code with TypeScript will be a PLUS
 - Consider the provided UI references for developing your UI (not necessarily be the exact same)
 - Git commit in proper intervals (it will have an edge in the selection process)
 - Push all changes when completed